Here are the creepiest places in YYC. Whether or not you believe these haunted places in Calgary are legit, we dare you to go after dark.

 Address: 1503 4th Street SW, Calgary

 Formerly known as Cross House, Rouge has had many peculiar happenings that have turned chef and owner Paul Rogalski into a ghost believer.
 Pots and pans have been known to fly around, doors will open and close, and so has a vault.
 Mediums claim the home is haunted by the ghosts of Helen Cross and her three-year-old daughter Nellie.
 Some have also spotted a young girl and her father sitting by a fireplace.

 The Calgary Stampede is home to the Greatest Outdoor Show on Earth, but is it also home to spirits not of this world?
 There have been reports of apparitions, strange noises, and hollow footsteps attributed to a construction worker that died during the facility’s construction.

-If you walk down Stephen Avenue after dark, stop outside the Doll Block building at the east of the street.
-Look up to the big bay window on the 3rd floor and see if you can see Mr Doll’s wife, or maybe it’s his 10-year-old daughter, Florence.
+If you walk down Stephen Avenue after dark, stop outside the Doll Block building at the street’s east end.
+Look up to the big bay window on the third floor and check if you can see Mr. Doll’s wife or perhaps his 10-year-old daughter, Florence.
 A female ghost is said to sit in the window and wander the building.

-Now the office of a doctor, Suitor House was once home to a railroad worker who was killed.
+Now a doctor’s office, The Suitor House was once home to a railroad worker who was killed.
 Heartbroken, his wife died soon after.
-Lights have been known to flicker in the building and people have reported seeing a woman in a long white dress with flowing black hair standing on the balcony.
+Lights have been known to flicker in the building, and people have reported seeing a woman in a long white dress with flowing black hair standing on the balcony.